followmyutopia/devextreme-documentation/concepts/05 Widgets/ActionSheet/05 Customize Item Appearance.md

-For a minor customization of **ActionSheet** buttons, you can use the default item template.
-This template defines the appearance of a button depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxActionSheet/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxActionSheet/Default_Item_Template/') are present or absent from the button's data object.
-For example, the following code generates three buttons, the first is not customized, the second is disabled, the [type](/api-reference/10%20UI%20Widgets/dxActionSheet/5%20Default%20Item%20Template/type.md '/Documentation/ApiReference/UI_Widgets/dxActionSheet/Default_Item_Template/#type') of the third button is *danger*.
+For a minor customization of **ActionSheet** buttons, you can define [specific fields](/api-reference/10%20UI%20Widgets/dxActionSheet/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxActionSheet/Configuration/items/') in button data objects.
+For example, the following code generates three buttons, the first is not customized, the second is disabled, the [type](/api-reference/_hidden/dxActionSheetItem/type.md '/Documentation/ApiReference/UI_Widgets/dxActionSheet/Configuration/items/#type') of the third button is *danger*.

     <!--JavaScript-->
     $(function() {